kfranzen/Skooply/README.md

+skooply.com code base
+===
-This is the repo for the Skooply project.

-It contains all code used in running the site.
+This is the main repo for skooply.com.
+It contains all code for setting up the skooply servers.

-It currently doesn't contain setup and configuration info for setting up a local development site.

-The dev site will be located on the AWS server.

-There are three parts to the project.
+###The code is divided into several folders.

+* Node Modules - All custom Node.js modules used by the skoop server
+* Html - All code for the skooply.com website
+* Scraping - All code for the page scraping bookmarklet
+* The code for the skoopServer is contained in the top level directory
+* Web Services - All code for any non Node.js web Services
+* Postgres - All SQL for the account and reporting database *
-The HTML, CSS, and JS files for the UI.
+The website is implemented entirely in HTML, CSS, and Javascript

+The skoopServer is implemented using Node.js and custom node modules.

+###More info

+* skoop.md 		  - The definition of a skoop
-The JS files for the client and server side processing.
+* skoopserver.md - The API definition for the skoopServer

-.Net files for existing customer and vendor loging and validation.

-SQL files for creation of the account database.
-These are currently SQL Server formatted but will migrate to Postgres long term.
+* webservice.md  - The API definition for additional web services